Gilleece/WhatWillWeWatch/README.md

 ## UX <a name="UX"></a>

 The primary goal with the sites UX, in terms of UI, was to make the website minimal and uncluttered.
-The website is design to clearly and simply present the user data that they will find useful and help them acheive their goal of choosing a movie to watch.
+The website is designed to clearly and simply present data to the user that they will find useful and help them acheive their goal of choosing a movie to watch.

 ### First Time Visitor Goals: <a name="firsttime"></a>
 - As a first time visitor I need to be able to navigate the site easily and clearly understand how to use the function of the site.
-- I want to be able to see a clear list of movies, along with relevant details.4
+- I want to be able to see a clear list of movies, along with relevant details.
 - I want to quickly and easily alter my search preferences to get other movie recommendations.

 ### Returning Visitor Goals: <a name="returning"></a>
-- I want my region saved to reduce the required input necessary.
+- I want my country saved to reduce the required input necessary.
 - I want the experience to remain consistent and continue to easily find good choices for me to watch.
-- I perhaps want to contain the site owner to make a suggestion.
+- I perhaps want to contact the site owner to make a suggestion.

 ## Design: <a name="design"></a>